waymo-research/waymo-open-dataset/README.md

 The Waymo Open Dataset is composed of two datasets - the Perception dataset with high resolution sensor data and labels for 2,030 scenes, and the Motion dataset with object trajectories and corresponding 3D maps for 103,354 scenes.

+## March 2023 Update
+This major update includes supporting code to four challenges at waymo.com/open, and dataset updates to both the Perception and Motion Datasets.

+v2.0.0 of the Perception Dataset
+ - Introduced the dataset in modular format, enabling users to selectively download only the components they need.
+ - Includes all features in v1.4.2 of the Perception Dataset except maps.
+ - Added a [tutorial](waymo-open-dataset/tutorial/tutorial_v2.ipynb) and supporting code.

+v1.4.2 of the Perception Dataset
+ - For the 2D video panoptic segmentation labels, added a mask to indicate the number of cameras covering each pixel.
+ - Added 3D map data as polylines or polygons.

+v1.2.0 of the Motion Dataset
+ - Added Lidar data for the training set (first 1s of each 9s windows), and the corresponding [tutorial](waymo_open_dataset/tutorial/tutorial_womd_lidar.ipynb) and supporting code.
+ - Added driveway entrances to the map data.
+Adjusted some road edge boundary height estimates.
+ - Increased the max number of map points in tf_examples to 30k and reduced sampling to 1.0m to increase map coverage, so the coverage equalizes that of the dataset in scenario proto format.
+Added conversion code from scenario proto format to tf_examples format.

+Added supporting code for the four 2023 Waymo Open Dataset Challenges
+ - Sim Agents Challenge, with a [tutorial](waymo_open_dataset/tutorial/tutorial_sim_agents.ipynb)
+ - Pose Estimation Challenge, with a [tutorial](waymo_open_dataset/tutorial/tutorial_keypoints.ipynb)
+ - 2D Video Panoptic Segmentation Challenge, with a [tutorial](waymo_open_dataset/tutorial/tutorial_2d_pvps.ipynb)
+ - Motion Prediction Challenge, with a [tutorial](waymo_open_dataset/tutorial/tutorial_motion.ipynb)

+## December 2022 Update
+We released v1.4.1 of the Perception dataset.
+- Improved the quality of the 2D video panoptic segmentation labels.

 ## June 2022 Update
 We released v1.4.0 of the Perception dataset.
  - Added 2D video panoptic segmentation labels and supporting code.